pingcap/docs-cn/FAQ.md

 No. Currently, the data synchronization depends on the application itself.

+##### Does Syncer support synchronizing only some of the tables when Syncer is synchronizing data?

+Yes.
+For details, see [Syncer User Guide](tools/syncer.md)

+##### Do frequent DDL operations affect the synchronization speed of Syncer?

+Frequent DDL operations may affect the synchronization speed.
+For Sycner, DDL operations are executed serially.
+When DDL operations are executed during data synchronization, data will be synchronized serially and thus the synchronization speed will be slowed down.

 #### Wormhole

 Wormhole is a data synchronization service, which enables the user to easily synchronize all the data or synchronize incrementally using Web console.
 It supports multiple types of data migration, such as from MySQL to TiDB, and from MongoDB to TiDB.